'Systemic bias' failing the elderly, alleges rest home complainant

 Love alleged Sherriff had conflicts of interest in the case including:

-• She did not disclose she was a board member of New Zealand Aged Care Association, alongside Jan Adams, the managing director of Bupa New Zealand;
+• She did not disclose she was a board member of New Zealand Aged Care Association, alongside Jan Adams, the managing director of Bupa New Zealand, the company that runs the rest home being investigated;

 • She provided a "helpline" service, in part for care home owners with difficult residents that Love concluded was to assist rest home owners to manage and respond to complaints;